erelsgl/fairpy/README.md

-# fair-division
+# fairpy
-An open-source library of fair division algorithms in Python
+An open-source library of fair division algorithms in Python.

+Programmed by students.